 Sasebo became a Sister City in 1966 with ceremonies in Albuquerque.

-For more information on Sasebo, please contact the Chair:
+For more information on Sasebo, please contact the Chairs: